rwinslow/resolve/README.md

 ### Trauma

-- **Trauma** occupies a Skill slot whether it’s filled or not, 1 slot per Trauma.
+- **Trauma** prevents use of the Skill where it's marked, occupied or not. **1 slot per Trauma**.
 Taking a Trauma accounts for all Harm you would accrue at that moment, so you only take 1 at a time. **When you gain your 4th, your character is retired** - they cannot continue.

 ### Gear